Important Information Regarding the Experiential-Education Program Run by FIT's Career and Internship Center

 In addition, prospective sponsor companies are required to—

-- complete online and return to the Internship Center the form entitled "request for sponsor-organization status"
+- complete online and return to the Career and Internship Center the form entitled "request for sponsor-organization status"

-- interview prospective interns introduced to them by Internship Center counselors
+- interview prospective interns introduced to them by Career and Internship Center counselors

 - negotiate with and agree to provide interns with the kinds of learning experiences desired by the interns